fonnesbeck/git_tutorial/PITCHME.md

 ```

+Note:
-^ In this way, we can build up a chain of commits.
+ In this way, we can build up a chain of commits.

+Note:
-^`HEAD~123` goes back 123 commits.
+`HEAD~123` goes back 123 commits.

 ---

 # Diffing by hash

+Note:
-^ We can also refer to commits using those long strings of digits and letters
+ We can also refer to commits using those long strings of digits and letters

+Note:
-^ every change to any set of files on any computer has a unique 40-character identifier.
+ every change to any set of files on any computer has a unique 40-character identifier.

 ```bash
 $ git diff c81681408c0b6b4b69ecf5e3ca4413863c8bbb73 diary.txt